-Citi Double Cash Card Reward: This card is designed for flat-rate cash back and gives simple rewards, allows a free FICO score, claims to have a high rewards rate, and allows balance transfers.
+- Citi Double Cash Card Reward: This card is designed for flat-rate cash back and gives simple rewards, provides a free FICO score, claims to a high rewards rate, and allows balance transfers.

-Discover it Card: This card is designed for online shoppers, allows a free FICO score, a bonus to new cardholders, no annual fee, and rotating bonus categories.
+- Discover it Card: This card is designed for online shoppers, provides a free FICO score, a bonus to new cardholders, no annual fee, and rotating bonus categories.

 Keep an Eye Out for Annual Fees

 Rewards are important, but so are annual fees.
 If you choose a card for the rewards, you want to make sure that the annual fees are not going to negatively affect you.
 According to Next Advisor, credit cards with rewards are more likely to have high annual fees than non-reward cards.
 These annual fees are charged each year to keep your card active no matter how frequently you use the card.
-If you don’t use the card throughout the year, you still have to pay the annual fee as canceling a card will negatively impact your credit score.
+If you choose to close your card, be aware that your credit could be impacted if it leads to a higher utilization rate (total credit debt versus total credit card limits).

-Although annual fees are never fun to pay, The Simple Dollar claims that the benefits and rewards will usually outweigh whatever you pay toward an annual fee, depending on your spending habits.
+Although annual fees are never fun to pay, The Simple Dollarclaims that the benefits and rewards can outweigh whatever you pay toward an annual fee, depending on your spending habits.
 Before you apply for a card, examine the annual fee closely, and make sure you’re prepared to earn enough rewards to offset that fee.
-Be sure to check out WalletHub's Best Rewards Credit Cards, which shows the best card for your credit score as well as annual fees.

 Do Your Research

 Your research shouldn't stop with just the rewards offered and the annual fees.
-Anyone looking for a rewards card should look into reward rates, overall perks, sign-up bonuses, APR, additional bonus rewards, balance transfer rates, and rewards redemption.
+Anyone looking for a rewards card should look into reward rates, overall perks, sign-up bonuses, annual percentage rate (APR), additional bonus rewards, balance transfer rates, and rewards redemption options.

 Overall, consider credit cards that offer reward programs when looking to open either a first or additional credit card account.
 If you think you’re ready to start making your purchases work for you, then take a look at our ranked and reviewed credit card companies to help you find the best card to fit your spending and reward goals.